RaunakJha24/debian-13/README.md

 # Debian 13 “Trixie” Installation Steps

 ## 1 Prepare for Installation
-Download the Debian 13 “Bookworm” ISO from official [Debian website](https://www.debian.org/).
+Download the Debian 13 “Trixie” ISO from official [Debian website](https://www.debian.org/).
 Select the appropriate ISO for your computer.
 You can go for the full DVD version or netinst version of the ISO.

 ## 2 Audience & Scope